-Loans are an effective and reliable method of funding higher education; however there are a few things that should be considered before you borrow:
+Student loans are an effective and reliable method of funding higher education; however, there are a few things that should be considered before you borrow:

-- When you borrow you are accepting the responsibility of repaying the loan plus the interest.
+- When you borrow, you are accepting the responsibility of repaying the loan plus interest.

 - It is your responsibility to know all of the terms and conditions of your loan.

-- You must keep the lender informed of any of the following changes: withdrawal from school, transfer to another school, drop below six (6) credit hours per term, student’s name, address or social security number change or parent’s address or name change.
+- You must keep the lender informed of any of the following changes: withdrawal from school, transfer to another school, drop below six (6) credit hours per term, or any changes to name, address, or social security number of student or parent.

-- Failure to repay a loan will cause you serious consequences, which may include ineligibility for other financial aid, withholding of tax refunds by the Internal Revenue Service, difficulty in obtaining credit, and the garnishing of wages.
+- Failure to repay a loan will cause you serious consequences, which may include ineligibility for other financial aid, withholding of tax refunds by the Internal Revenue Service, difficulty in obtaining credit, and wage garnishment.

 Important information about your student loans while attending ACC:

 - Student loans are awarded based on each individual school year